lukasgabor/SDM_PositionalError_vs_AnalysisGrain/README.md

-# SDM_PositionalError_vs_AnalysisGrain
-Step-by-step guideline for generating virtual species, sampling occurrence data and simulating positional error
+# Positional errors are not overcome by the coarser grains
+This repository was created as a supporting material for the article exploring the trade-offs between positional error and analysis grain in species distribution modeling.

 Code author: [Lukas Gabor](https://scholar.google.cz/citations?user=pLQXY5wAAAAJ&hl=cs)

-Relevant paper:
-Brodie et al. (2019).Ecography.
-Trade-offs in covariate selection for species distribution models: a methodological comparison. doi: 10.1111/ecog.04707

-File Description:
-1. Simulation_Function: function to simulate species presence and abundance in time and space, and with respect to environmental habitat preferences.

-2. Shape: png images imported into the Simulated_Function to change spatiotemporal modles between high, medium, and low
+Date: 01/12/2022

+**Relevant paper:**
+Here I will add the paper citation

+**File Description:**

+R_Script: Step-by-step guideline for generating virtual species, sampling occurrence data and simulating positional error.
+Note that we can not provide the LiDAR data, we used for generating virtual species, because they are owned by Krkonose Mountains National Park (available upon request for research purposes).
+Thus, we created a `vs` object that can be used to recreate the data.
+The `vs` object can be downloaded [here](https://drive.google.com/file/d/1f7ebUrg9NHzYIxw23TOOwFOg3LnGD661/view?usp=sharing).